alwaysdata/documentation/content/accounts/tokens/index.en.md

 {{< fig "images/profile-token.en.png" "Managing tokens">}}

+It is necessary to have enabled [two-factor authentication](security/two-factor-authentication) to generate/modify your tokens.

 {{% notice tip %}}
 For even more security generate one per application.
 {{% /notice %}}